 The weekly email may be used by individuals to publicize certain community events or opportunities.
-However, we reserve the right to edit and/or reject such announcements and we normally do not accept advertising for for-profit ventures.
+However, we reserve the right to edit and/or reject such announcements and we are restricted from accepting advertising from for-profit ventures.
 For determination of what would be acceptable, contact the school office.